Has the Global Pandemic Strengthened the Stock Market?

 Which Market and Industries Have Fared Well During the Pandemic?

-There’s no doubt that the coronavirus introduced increased market volatility throughout 2020, with this having been largely sustained into the new year.
+There’s no doubt that the coronavirus introduced increased stock market wall art volatility throughout 2020, with this having been largely sustained into the new year.

 This was particularly evident in entities such as the forex market, which actually saw increased trading volumes throughout the pandemic.